Understanding the Causes of Behaviours that Challenge

 Is the behaviour really a problem and if so for whom?

 This sounds like it could be a ridiculous question.
 However, it is worth thinking about whether the behaviour someone is showing is really impinging on their well-being, their quality of life, and the well-being and quality of life of people around them.
 Does the behaviour cause injury to the person or others?
 Does it restrict access to the community, school and outings?
 Does it have an impact on the family or others who spend time with the individual?
-In the longer term will the behaviour be a problem or have these kind of impacts?
-Some behaviours that might be classified as challenging, for example skin picking or scratching, might occur at such a low level that they may not warrant intervention.
+In the longer term will the behaviour be a problem or have these kinds of impacts?
+Some behaviours that might be classified as challenging, for example skin picking or scratching might occur at such a low level that they may not warrant intervention.
 Similarly, other behaviour such as shouting might occur at appropriate times and at a lower frequency.
 You might feel that these behaviours are not really a problem for the person.

-The next step is to look at the causes of the behaviour.
+The next step is to look at the causes of behaviour.
 This must always be considered before moving on to intervention.
 Spending some time learning about the possible causes of the behaviour is very likely to lead to a more effective intervention.
 It is important to know the possible causes so you can plan what to assess.

 The causes of behaviour

 When thinking about challenging behaviour the word “cause” is itself problematic.